tyhus14/Mobber/README.md

 # Mobber

-The purpose of create Mobber was to learn how to create a layout using HTML and CSS.
+The purpose of this project was to learn how to create a layout using HTML and CSS.
+I was given a PNG file to create pixel perfect layout.

 ### Link